 The first year of school sets the foundation for success.
 Children learn to become more independent, follow routines and learn essential skills that provide the platform for future learning.
-Set your child up for success with these ten tips.
-Teach your child to...read more
+Set your child up for success with these ten tips....read more

 Phonics is a method of teaching spelling by focusing on the sounds in a word.
 Children need to be able to hear and break words into sounds and then learn the letter patterns that make these sounds.
 For example, the long “a” sound can be made with eleven different...read more